Howie Mandel: Additional appearances

-Mandel is a notable alumnus of Beth David B'nai Israel Beth Am's Hebrew School located in Toronto, as well as three other Toronto high schools.
-Mandel is currently performing a variety/comedy act at the MGM Grand Hotel-Casino in Las Vegas, Nevada.

-Starting in 2007, Mandel became a spokesperson for Internet retailer buy.com.
+Mandel is a notable alumnus of Beth David B'nai Israel Beth Am's Hebrew School in Toronto, as well as three other Toronto high schools.
+He performs a variety/comedy act at the MGM Grand Hotel-Casino in Las Vegas.
+Beginning in 2007, Mandel became a spokesperson for Internet retailer buy.com.
 He is sometimes featured in a section called "What's Shakin'?" with Mandel.
 On September 8, 2008, Mandel began hosting a five-day-a-week syndicated daytime version of Deal or No Deal, with a top prize of $500,000.
 On January 9, 2009, Mandel's reality show Howie Do It premiered on NBC.

 On March 31, 2011, Mandel premiered a flash-mob show on Fox called Mobbed.
 Originally a presentation pilot, the ratings after American Idol prompted Fox to pick up the show for eight to ten episodes.
+On October 18, 2012, Mandel appeared on The Big Bang Theory as himself in the season 6 episode "The Re-Entry Minimization".
 On November 30, 2012, he hosted the NASCAR Sprint Cup Awards Ceremony.
 On December 10, 2012, his six-night special game show Take It All premiered.

 He appeared in one episode of the animated series Fugget About It as the voice of FBI Agent Rick Chickmagnet in 2013.
-Since 2013, Mandel has executive-produced the TBS hidden-camera show Deal with It.
-He also regularly makes appearances and co-hosts the show along with main host Theo Von.
+From 2013 to 2014, Mandel executive-produced the TBS hidden-camera show Deal with It.
+He also regularly made appearances and co-hosted the show along with main host Theo Von.
 In 2023, Mandel competed in season nine of The Masked Singer as "Rock Lobster".
 He was eliminated on "ABBA Night" alongside Debbie Gibson as "Night Owl".